-In 2021, the binding ratio and the simple average bound tariff rate for non-agricultural products in the EU are 100% and 4.1%, respectively.
-Items with high bound tariffs include motor trucks (maximum 22%), footwear (maximum 17%), porcelain and ceramics (maximum 12%), glassware (maximum 11%), and passenger cars (maximum 10%).
-Moreover, in 2021, the simple average applied tariff rate for non-agricultural products is 4.1%; the tariff rates for electric appliances (maximum 14% [televisions, cameras, radio receivers, etc.], simple average 2.4%) and textiles (maximum 12%, simple average 6.6%) are higher than those of other developed countries, rendering imported products at a severe competitive disadvantage in comparison with domestic products.
+In 2022, the binding ratio and the simple average bound tariff rate for non-agricultural products in the EU are 100% and 4.1%, respectively.
+Items with high bound tariffs include power transmission equipment (maximum 22%), leather and footwear, etc. (maximum 17%), minerals and metals (maximum 12%), and passenger cars (maximum 10%).
+Moreover, in 2022, the simple average applied tariff rate for non-agricultural products is 4.1%; the tariff rates for electric machines (maximum 14% [televisions, cameras, radio receivers, etc.], simple average 2.4%) and textile products (maximum 12%, simple average 6.6%) are higher than those of other developed countries, rendering imported products at a severe competitive disadvantage in comparison with domestic products.

-<CONCERNS>
+<Concerns>